-1 I suppose I've accepted carriage of this case, on 2 reflection was that the right thing to have done. Μv caseload within Employee Relations, so I was the Head 3 4 of service within Employee Relations already carrying 5 a caseload on the nonmedical side, but carrying also 11:41 the responsibility for oversight of between 50 and 6 7 60 cases down the nonmedical side a range of conduct.
-8 performance, attendance, legal cases, industrial tribunal cases, cases that required joint protocol and 9 safeguarding processes.
+I suppose I've accepted carriage of this case, on 1 2 reflection was that the right thing to have done. Μv 3 caseload within Employee Relations, so I was the Head of service within Employee Relations already carrying 4 5 a caseload on the nonmedical side, but carrying also 11:41 the responsibility for oversight of between 50 and 6 7 60 cases down the nonmedical side a range of conduct. performance, attendance, legal cases, industrial 8 9 tribunal cases, cases that required joint protocol and safeguarding processes.
 So, there was already a very 10 11 · 41 11 substantial caseload there.
-I was also -- I think 12 you'll see in an email in early February 2017, I was 13 also involved in another MHPS case at the same time as 14 this one.
-The reality and -- I suppose, you know it is 15 important probably to describe what a typical day was.
-11:41 16 A typical day is you spend it back to back in meetings 17 and, actually, in pre-COVID days probably a lot of time 18 in your car racing between meetings as well because you 19 were covering quite a substantial geographical area and 20 regional meetings, which required you then to come home 11:42 and do what was clear in your emails from that 21 22 particular day, and then trying to fit in elements of 23 work that needed to be done.
+I was also -- I think 12 you'll see in an email in early February 2017, I was 13 also involved in another MHPS case at the same time as The reality and -- I suppose, you know it is 14 this one. important probably to describe what a typical day was.
+15 11:41 16 A typical day is you spend it back to back in meetings and, actually, in pre-COVID days probably a lot of time 17 18 in your car racing between meetings as well because you 19 were covering quite a substantial geographical area and 20 regional meetings, which required you then to come home 11:42 21 and do what was clear in your emails from that particular day, and then trying to fit in elements of 22 work that needed to be done.
 That was fairly typical.
-24
+23 24

-I suppose I'm saying was, that it is still fairly typical.
-I suppose what I would say is it's not just typical of my role, it's typical of many of my teams' roles, and particularly those carrying cases.
-The ability to cut off at your contracted hours, you know,
+25I suppose I'm saying was, that it is still fairly11:4226typical.
+I suppose what I would say is it's not just27typical of my role, it's typical of many of my teams'28roles, and particularly those carrying cases.
+The29ability to cut off at your contracted hours, you know,